Skip to navigation Skip to content

 • Subject line include Return to Sender YSP

-• email body include the CRN
+• email body include the Customer Reference Number (CRN)

 Letters returned from a financial institution

-Table 6: This table describes the actions to take when a customer’s record has a letter returned from a financial institution.
+Table 6: this table describes the actions to take when a customer’s record has a letter returned from a financial institution.

 Step